-We’ve launched our Digital Inclusion Strategy 2016-2021 for the Isle of Man.
-This brings together partners in the public, private and voluntary sectors to help people get online.
+The Digital Inclusion Strategy 2016-2021 brings together partners in the public, private and voluntary sectors to help people get online.
 It’s part of the Government’s Digital Strategy, which aims to bring more services online and help more people to access them.

 Helping more people to get online can help them benefit from access to training and jobs, social and leisure activities and to access internet shopping.
 Being online can also help to address wider social issues and support economic growth.